FunkinCrew/awesome-funkin-resources/README.md

     - Shows useful shortcuts in Fl Studio for making chromatics easier.
   - [how to make soundfonts for fnf using chromatic scales - HowToAvenge101](https://youtu.be/QmcU9Bh6jUQ)

 ## Programming
-### Engines
-- [Friday Night Funkin'](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
+- [Friday Night Funkin' Official Source Code](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
+Last updated for Week 6.
+### Engines and Forks
 - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
 Popular and well-documented.
+  - [Psych Engine Docs](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation (sorta outdated).
+  - *Alternatively*, a more up-to-date Psych wiki exists, made by [CaptainBaldi](https://github.com/CaptainBaldi) and contributors, which you can view [here](https://github.com/CaptainBaldi/PsychRewrittenWiki/wiki).
+  - [Funkin Cocoa](https://github.com/TheWorldMachinima/FunkinCocoa) - A rewrite of base game (Psych 0.4).
+Aims to be as customizable as possible.
+Supports advanced HScript scripting using [SScript](https://github.com/TheWorldMachinima/SScript).
+- [Kade Engine](https://github.com/kadedev/kade-engine) - A legacy engine which includes new features and quality of life fixes, targeted at pro rhythm game players.
+Officially deprecated.
+  - [BovoVevo's Kade Engine](https://github.com/BoloVEVO/Kade-Engine-Public) - A fork of Kade Engine that fixes all the bugs and includes new content.
+    - [BoloVEVO's Kade Engine Docs](https://github.com/BoloVEVO/Kade-Engine-Public/wiki) - Kade Engine Fork modding documentation.
+  - [Edak Engine](https://github.com/Skullbite/Edak-Engine) - A fork of Kade Engine, with HScript support, softcoding, cleaner file system, configurable weeks and more.
+It also comes with B-Side Remixes Legacy's assets.
+    - [Edak Engine Docs](https://github.com/Skullbite/Edak-Engine/wiki) - Edak Engine modding documentation.
 - [Forever Engine](https://github.com/BeastlyGabi/Funkin-Forever-Engine) - An archived rewrite of the game, originally written by Yoshubs.
 Includes performance reworks, HScript support, and more.
   - [Forever Engine Feather](https://github.com/Pluma-Team/Forever-Engine-Feather) - A fork of Forever Engine, that includes all of its features, a scripting system based on HScript, called SScript, reorganized codebase, an events system based off of Hypno's Lullaby v2 and fully softcoded weeks and characters.
 - [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine) - A fork of base game that provides full HScript support for advanced softcoding, along with sorted and half rewritten source for optimisation and ease of use.
+  - [Codename Engine Docs](https://github.com/YoshiCrafter29/CodenameEngine/wiki) - Codename Engine modding documenation.
+- [Andromeda Engine Legacy](https://github.com/nebulazorua/andromeda-engine-legacy) - Fork of Funkin' with customization and gameplay in mind.
+  - [Andromeda Engine Docs](https://github.com/nebulazorua/andromeda-engine-legacy/wiki) - Andromeda Engine (LEGACY) Modchart API documentation.
+  - [Andromeda 2.0](https://github.com/nebulazorua/andromeda-2.0) **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
+- [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
+[B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
+- [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
+Also engine has integration with GameJolt with achievements.
+- [FNF-NewgroundsPort](https://github.com/AngelDTF/FNF-NewgroundsPort) - Rebuild of Funkin' 0.2.8 via reverse engineering.
+- [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
+### Rewrites and Ports
 - [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
 Can compile for Nintendo Switch Homebrew.
+- [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
+  - [FNF-Benjine Docs](https://github.com/this-is-bennyk/FNF-Benjine/wiki) - Godot Funkin' modding documentation.
+- [PydayNightFunkin](https://github.com/Square789/PydayNightFunkin) - A recreation of FNF in Python, allowing for quick changeability!
+Tries to be painlessly readable and is somewhat documented.
 - [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [FNF Pocket Engine](https://gamebanana.com/mods/406483) - An engine optimized for and Android phone, ironically based on the "FNF MOBILE" rip-offs in the Play Store
 - [FunkiniOS](https://github.com/hadobedo/FunkiniOS) - A port of FNF to iOS devices, requires sideloading (thank god for the EU regulations)
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++
-- [BovoVevo's Kade Engine](https://github.com/BoloVEVO/Kade-Engine-Public) - A fork of Kade Engine that fixes all the bugs and includes new content.
-- [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
-Also engine has integration with GameJolt with achievements.
-- [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
-- [Andromeda Engine Legacy](https://github.com/nebulazorua/andromeda-engine-legacy) and [Andromeda 2.0](https://github.com/nebulazorua/andromeda-2.0) - Forks of Funkin' with customization and gameplay in mind.
-  - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
+### Visual Studio Code
+- [Visual Studio Code](https://code.visualstudio.com/) is highly recommended, as it is the only integrated development environment (IDE) with proper support for Haxe (via extensions).
-- [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
+  - [Enable VSCode Debug Tools](https://twitter.com/EliteMasterEric/status/1535814918917734400) - A Twitter thread made by EliteMasterEric showing useful tips and tricks for Visual Studio Code.
-- [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
-[B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
-- [FNF-NewgroundsPort](https://github.com/AngelDTF/FNF-NewgroundsPort) - Rebuild of Funkin' 0.2.8 via reverse engineering.
-- [Edak Engine](https://github.com/Skullbite/Edak-Engine) - A fork of Kade Engine, with HScript support, softcoding, cleaner file system, configurable weeks and more.
-It also comes with B-Side Remixes Legacy's assets.
-- [PydayNightFunkin](https://github.com/Square789/PydayNightFunkin) - A recreation of FNF in Python, allowing for quick changeability!
-Tries to be painlessly readable and is somewhat documented.

-### Building, Source Code Guides and Documentation
+- [Funkin' Script AutoComplete](https://github.com/Snirozu/Funkin-Script-AutoComplete) - A Visual Studio Code extension for Psych Engine you can use that will auto complete functions, variables etc. in your Lua script.
 - [Source Code Guide | OVERHAUL](https://gamebanana.com/tuts/13798) - That one famous GameBanana compile guide.
 Also includes tutorials, like adding songs, custom characters, etc. (**originally targeted towards Funkin' 0.2.7.1**)
-- [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation (sorta outdated).
-  - *Alternatively*, a more up-to-date Psych wiki exists, made by [CaptainBaldi](https://github.com/CaptainBaldi) and contributors, which you can view [here](https://github.com/CaptainBaldi/PsychRewrittenWiki/wiki).
-- [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine/wiki) - Codename Engine modding documenation.
-- [BoloVEVO's Kade Engine](https://github.com/BoloVEVO/Kade-Engine-Public/wiki) - Kade Engine Fork modding documentation.
-- [Andromeda Engine](https://github.com/nebulazorua/andromeda-engine-legacy/wiki) - Andromeda Engine (LEGACY) Modchart API documentation.
-- [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine/wiki) - Godot Funkin' modding documentation.
-- [Edak Engine](https://github.com/Skullbite/Edak-Engine/wiki) - Edak Engine modding documentation.

 ### Haxe/HaxeFlixel Resources
 - [Haxe - Introduction](https://haxe.org/manual/introduction.html) - Introductory Haxe documentation.
 - [HaxeFlixel - Introduction](https://haxeflixel.com/documentation/) - HaxeFlixel Documentation